-A term used to refer to an effort or entity free from party affiliation or designation.
+Refers to an effort or entity free from party affiliation or designation.

 An option for floor voting whereby two members with opposite views on a matter make an agreement when one member will be present for a vote and the other will be absent.
 The members agree that the present member will not vote but will be considered present and not voting, allowing the absent member's intended vote to effectively cancel out the present member's opposing vote.
 This option allows for the journal to reflect how each member would have voted.

-An officer of the house or senate who provides the presiding officer and all other members with guidance on the parliamentary rules of their respective chamber.
-See also CHAMBER EMPLOYEES AND OFFICERS.
+An officer of the House or Senate who provides the presiding officer and all other members with guidance on the parliamentary rules of their respective chamber.
+See also Chamber Employees and Officers.

 A question posed by a legislator to the presiding officer of the chamber for clarification of the procedure or business before the legislative body.

-The approval of a measure by the full body of the house or senate.
+The approval of a measure by the full body of the House or Senate.

 A statement by a legislator that is not directly related to pending legislative business.

-A motion calling attention to a possible breach of the procedural rules of the house or the senate.
+A motion calling attention to a possible breach of the procedural rules of the House or the Senate.

 The filing of bills and resolutions before the convening of a legislative session.

-A member of the senate elected by the other members to act as president of the senate in any case of absence or disability of the lieutenant governor.
+A member of the Senate elected by the other members to act as president of the Senate in any case of absence or disability of the lieutenant governor.

 The officer who presides over a deliberative assembly.
-The speaker of the house is the presiding officer of the Texas House of Representatives, and the lieutenant governor of Texas is the presiding officer of the Texas Senate.
+The speaker of the House is the presiding officer of the Texas House of Representatives, and the lieutenant governor of Texas is the presiding officer of the Texas Senate.

 The right to view the proceedings of the legislature from the floor of the chamber rather than from the public gallery.